zgoey/azure_ml_project2/starter_files/README.md

 # Operationalizing machine learning

-This repository includes an implementation the second project of the Udacity course *Machine Learning with Microsoft Azure*.
+This repository contains an implementation the second project of the Udacity course *Machine Learning with Microsoft Azure*.
 It demonstrates various aspects of operationalizing a machine learning model, including automated Azure authentication, deployment and logging of an AutoML model, documentation and consumption of a model endpoint and the creation and deployment of machine learning pipelines.

 ## Architectural Diagram
-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".
+The project can roughly be divided in three stages:
+1. Automated authentication (carried out as an optional isolated step)
+2. Best model generation using AutoML  + consecutive deployment, documentation generation, benchmarking and consumption
+3. Pipeline construction, run execution and deployment.
+These three stages are depicted in the diagram below.
 ![image](../architecture/architecture.svg)

 ## Key Steps
-*TODO*: Write a short discription of the key steps.
-Remeber to include all the screenshots required to demonstrate key steps.
 1. Authentication

    Since the project is implemented on a personal Azure account, we can include an automated authentication step by creating of a service principal.
 This is an isolated step        that is not used in the remainder of the project.

    *Creation of the service principal*
    ![image](../screenshots/service_prinicipal.png)